5 takeaways from a combative Barr hearing - KTVZ

 “That, sir, is systemic racism.
 That is what John Lewis spent his life fighting and so I would just suggest that actions speak louder than words and keep the name of the honorable John Lewis out of the Department of Justice’s mouth,” Richmond said.

-The Louisiana Democrat also poked holes in Barr’s talking point that 11 White people and eight Black people were killed by police this year — noting that was actually a “glaring disparity” when 85% of the population in the US was White and 15% was Black.
+The Louisiana Democrat also poked holes in Barr’s talking point that 11 White people and eight Black people were killed by police this year — noting that was actually a “glaring disparity” when only roughly 15% of the population in the US was Black.

 GOP highlights attacks on police